Mariners vs. Royals Player Props Betting Odds

 Rodríguez Stats

-- Rodriguez has hit safely in nine games in a row.
-During his last 10 games he is hitting .451 with five doubles, two home runs, two walks and 14 RBI.
+- Rodriguez has picked up at least one hit in 10 straight games.
+In his last 10 games he is batting .500 with five doubles, two home runs, three walks and 14 RBI.

 Rodríguez Recent Games